guitabwebsite/guitabs.github.io/index.md

 ![Flowchart of our pipeline](https://raw.githubusercontent.com/guitabwebsite/guitabwebsite.github.io/master/images/pipeline.png)

+### Details on Usage of Crepe

+CREPE runs a Deep Convolutional Neural Network on 16-bit depth audio files (currently only WAV) and produces some data for us.
+It generates that data and puts it into a spreadsheet with the columns timestamp (s), frequency (Hz), and Confidence.
+Timestamp is the time in the audio file, taken every 0.01 seconds, frequency is the pitch CREPE interprets at that timestamp, and confidence is CREPE's certainty that it is correct.

+We generate this spreadsheet for our audio files and use the data to produce a list of tuples in the form (notes, durations).
+In order to do this, we find areas where CREPE has a 60% or higher confidence and average similar frequencies in that range.
+Once we run into sufficiently different frequencies or areas of low confidence, we add that note and its duration to the final note list.

+Once we have our notes and durations, we make a few optimizations.
+We check that the pitches of each note are within a certain range such that we don't get unreasonably high or low notes that may happen due to artifacting.
+We also deal with a common issue in pitch tracking where the pitch tracker reads one note as two, an octave apart.
+Although there could be false positives, we combine notes that are an octave apart when one note is sufficiently shorter in duration than the other.

 ### Details on Fingering Algorithm

 We initially parse our song with _k_ notes into a graph structure of _k+2_ layers, where each vertex is a way to play the _i<sup>th</sup>_ note.